Evolving Role of the CISO

 Tech Executive Jobs – high demand positions

 With the rapid growth of technology, the demand for tech executives has surged.
 Companies expanding digital operations require a tech exec to lead these initiatives.
 To pursue a career in this field, understand high demand positions and key technical areas for job market competitiveness.
-Learn about top tech executive roles and essential skills in this post.

 1. Chief Technology Officer (CTO) – The CTO oversees a company’s technical aspects, including tech strategy, product dev, and IT infrastructure.
 This role requires leadership, decision-making, and effective communication with execs and stakeholders.